In the guide

 You have the right tocancel the contract before it beginsor cancel a contract during the cancellation period by informing the trader of your intentions.
 You can use the cancellation form provided by the trader if you wish (but you do not have to).
 You are entitled to a refund of all payments, including payment for, or equivalent to, the cost of basic delivery (if you choose deliveryarrangements that are more expensivethan the basic type,you will not get a refund for this).This should be within 14 days or, if you are returning goods, 14 days from when the trader received the goods back from you.
 If you can provide evidence to show that you returned the goods, you can obtain your refund earlier.
 The trader must collect the goods after cancellation if they agreed to do soor if they were delivered to your home and cannot be returned by post, otherwise you are responsible for returning them within 14 days from cancellation.
 Unless the trader has agreed to pay the return costs, you must do so but the trader is required to inform you of this.
 The trader is not allowed to charge you a cancellation fee.

-You are entitled to check the goods to make sure you are happy with their nature, characteristics and function but if the trader believes you have used them more than was necessary to decide if they aresuitable, they may be able to claim compensation from you up to the contract price - for example, trying out a mobility aid you bought at home.
+You are entitled to check the goods to make sure you are happy with their nature, characteristics and function but if the trader believes you have used them more than was necessary to decide if they aresuitable, they may be able to claim compensation from you up to the contract price.
 Try to treat goods like you would in a shop.
 How would you inspect them in a shop before you bought them?

 There are times when you may want the trader to start a service straight away.
 You are required to make this request in a durable form, such as in writing or by email.